Helping Kids to Volunteer

 Age requirements: Kids of all ages are always welcome in the office.
 Mom groups, homeschoolers, school trips, youth groups, girl scouts, etc often come in to help.
 Here are some ideas in and outside the office:

 1. Volunteer in the office or with our smaller fundraisers.
-Here is a link to current opportunities..
-Each month more dates will be posted and announced on the facebook page here.
+Here is a link to current opportunities.
+Each month more dates will be posted.

-2. Hold a creative fundraiser: sell handmade bracelets, hold a bake sell, car wash, collect change, etc
+2. Hold a creative fundraiser: sell handmade bracelets, hold a bake sale, car wash, collect change, etc

 3. Stuff your own bags of food or comfort backpacks.
 See instructions here.

-4. Hold a food drive for the food pantries (any shelf stable, nutritious items are accepted)
+4. Hold a food drive for the food backpacks or pantries (any shelf-stable, nutritious items are accepted)

-5. Hold a food or supply drive for comfort backpacks/food backpacks.
-Some of the items can be gently used: stuffed animals, children’s books, toys, etc. Directions here.
+5. Hold a supply drive for comfort backpacks.
+Some of the items can be gently used: stuffed animals, children’s books, toys, etc.

 Brenner Children’s Hospital